Choose an Educational Goal

 California State University Seal

-California Community Colleges (CCC) are now offering Associate Degrees for Transfer (ADTs) to the California State University (CSU).
-These include Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees.
-These degrees are designed to provide students with a clear pathway to a CSU major and baccalaureate degree by completing 60 CSU transferable semester units at the community college and 60 additional units at the CSU campus granting the bachelor's degree.
-Moorpark College currently offers 35 ADTs with more in development.
-Please meet with a counselor to see if one of these ADTs is appropriate for you and meets your transfer educational goal.
+The California Community Colleges (CCC) offer Associate Degrees for Transfer (ADTs) to the California State University (CSU).
+These include the Associate in Arts for Transfer (AA-T) and Associate in Science for Transfer (AS-T) degrees.
+ADTs are designed to provide students with a clear pathway to a CSU major and baccalaureate degree by completing 60 CSU-transferable semester units at the community college and an additional 60 semester units at the CSU campus awarding the bachelor’s degree.

 Associate in Science for University of California (UC) Transfer Pathways (AS-UCTP)